azuma-healthtech-public/mimoto-examples/README.md

 ## rails-rodauth-omniauth-simple
 Simple example using omiauth to integrate mimoto (via authorization code flow) and rodauth for auth management.

-## laravel-passport-socialite-simple
+## laravel-passport-socialite
 Simple example using socialite to integrate mimoto (via authorization code flow) and passport for auth management.
+Can be used to
+- directly login via login api
+- via authorization code flow

 ## ...
 More coming soon.